Your Pet, Our Passion.

 • Keep potentially dangerous objects out of reach.
 For example, bottles with chemicals should not be kept on the floor or in low cupboards, and small or fragile objects that can lodge or break in their throat should be cleared away.

 If you suspect your dog has pica, do not try to treat it on your own.
-Always make sure you check in with your vet and other experts so you can offer your dog the best care.
+Always make sure you check in with your vet and behaviourist so you can offer your dog the best care.